etendosoftware/docs/docs/products/etendo-classic/user-guide/financial-management/accounting/setup.md

 This module is not to change the accounting entries generated by Etendo, but to run any additional process to be executed at posting time.

 From the functional side, there is no special requirement for the development of this module.
-It is just recommended to understand the role of  [Accounting Schemas ](#glconfig) in the general accounting configuration for Etendo.
+It is just recommended to understand the role of  [Accounting Schemas](#glconfig) in the general accounting configuration for Etendo.
 The process that will be automatically launched when posting documents must be implemented using Java, so a good knowledge about this programming language is mandatory.

 Etendo allows running processes just after the posting logic for any document which has been successfully completed.
 These kinds of processes are called Accounting Post-Processes because they are executed after the normal accounting process.

 From a development point of view, this feature gives us the possibility to fulfill any possible requirement specific for our country, like for example to keep an up-to-date log of the documents that have been posted, create some kind of official reports each time a document is posted, send data to a webservice, etc.

-!!! info
+!!! note
-    Notice that, depending on the country's requirements, these Accounting Post-Processes may not be necessary.
+    Depending on the country's requirements, these Accounting Post-Processes may not be necessary.
 These kinds of modules are not part of the core for a localization, like translations, chart of accounts or taxes, and must be included into a localization extension just in case they are really needed.

 ###  Creating the module definition